ElectronicsClubAltona/Arduino_93C46/README.md

  * Pin 10(DI/MOSI) to Chip pin 3
  * Pin 11(DO/MISO) to Chip pin 4
  * GND to Chip pin 5
- * (For some chips:) GND/5V to pin 6 (This determines the organization, 5V is 16-bit, GND is 8-bit)
+ * (For some chips:) GND/5V to pin 6 (This determines the organisation, 5V is 16-bit, GND is 8-bit)
  * 5V to Chip pin 8
  *
  */